salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* Routes SHOULD return 403 if resource exists but user lacks access

 * SHOULD NOT - 204 No content
-	* High volume use cases are useful
+	* High volume use cases can be exceptions
-// FIXME/TOOD move to justification
 	* Discouraged for consistency
 		* deletes should attempt to return helpful information like "id"
 		* PUT should return the created content